Ruaha University College: Location

 The college is in the Iringa municipality along Uhuru Avenue on the Great North Road to Dodoma, at what used to be Dr. Amon J. Nsekela Bankers' Academy, in the Wilolesi area.

 Academic programmes

 The Faculty of Information and Communication Technology offers a three-year undergraduate programme leading to the bachelor of science in computer science, two-year diploma in computer science and one-year certificate programme leading to certificate in computer science.

 The Faculty of Law offers a four-year undergraduate programme leading to bachelor of laws.

 The Faculty of Arts and Social Sciences is offering a three-year bachelor of arts in education (for English/Kiswahili teachers).

 The Institute of Allied Health Sciences offers a three-year diploma in medical laboratory sciences, a three-year diploma in pharmaceutical sciences, and a one-year certificate in pharmaceutical sciences.

-The Directorate of Short Courses and Continuing Education offers a diversified short course that are recognized nationally and internationally.
+The Directorate of Short Courses and Continuing Education offers diversified short courses that are recognized nationally and internationally.
 It also offers training and maintenance services to the general public.